Bulk HPMC Supplier | Hydroxypropyl Methyl Cellulose for Food, Pharma & Construction

 hydroxypropyl methylcellulose chemical structure cellulose ether diagram

-Hydroxypropyl methylcellulose (HPMC) is a non-ionic, water-soluble cellulose ether produced by the chemical modification of natural cellulose — typically derived from purified wood pulp or cotton linters.
-Through controlled etherification reactions involving methyl chloride and propylene oxide under alkaline conditions, hydroxyl groups on the cellulose backbone are partially substituted with methoxy (–OCH₃) and hydroxypropyl (–OCH₂CHOHCH₃) groups.
+During production, methyl chloride and propylene oxide react with cellulose under alkaline conditions.
+As a result, hydroxyl groups on the cellulose backbone are partially substituted with methoxy (–OCH₃) and hydroxypropyl (–OCH₂CHOHCH₃) groups.

 HPMC thermal gelation process sol to gel transition temperature behavior